 Controls for file requests

-Choose whether your team members can create file requests from their Dropbox for Business account.
-File requests default to being enabled on new Dropbox for Business teams.
-If you disable file requests, no one on the team will be able to create a file request from their Dropbox for Business account.
+Choose whether your team members can create file requests from their Dropbox Business account.
+File requests default to being enabled on new Dropbox Business teams.
+If you disable file requests, no one on the team will be able to create a file request from their Dropbox Business account.
 In addition, any pre-existing file requests will be deactivated.

-By default, the files in a Dropbox for Business team member account are private.
+By default, the files in a Dropbox Business team member account are private.
 Other team members, including admins, won't be able to access the files in a team member account unless they are shares using shared links or shared folders.

-This article refers to a feature unique to Dropbox for Business.
-Dropbox for Business is designed for projects, groups, and other organizations that want to share the same Dropbox storage quota with all of its members.
-If you're interested in learning more or want to sign up, visit the Dropbox for Business webpage.
+This article refers to a feature unique to Dropbox Business.
+Dropbox Business is designed for projects, groups, and other organizations that want to share the same Dropbox storage quota with all of its members.
+If you're interested in learning more or want to sign up, visit the Dropbox Business webpage.